Kindra writes about her time at Victory Community Centre in Nelson.

 With some organisations, like our relationship to the school here, we actively work across the whole continuum.
 Being clear on where on the continuum this piece of work is occurring helps establish the nature of the relationship.
 It may be that you want to move a relationship from networking, to becoming partners.
 What will help that happen, and why, are good things to clarify before you invest time and energy.

 The last factor that I believe contributes to sustaining momentum is being open to opportunities.
 Being welcoming, warm, nimble and accessible to people and their contributions, can be game changers on a day.
 Being willing in the moment to say “YES” to offers of support or connection, and then figuring out the “how and when” is generally our first response.
 So being willing to take a manageable risk given your experience and intuitive sense of how much you can trust a new relationship or connection, can take your organisation into new and exciting opportunities that we might not have considered.
 This generates creativity, and possibility and keeps hope alive.

 By Kindra Douglas

-Our Door is Always Open – At The Heart Module 4 – Victory Village: our story, the door is always open.
+Our Door is Always Open – At The Heart Module 4 video.